Olalere1/AutoScalingIP_Discovery_Project/README.md

 On new relic web interface, go to All Entities - Services (APM) - click specific application deployed, to see dashboard.
 -->

+Step 8:
+- Challenges Encountered and Solutions Implemented

+Step 9:
-- Step 8: Always remember to destroy provisioned infrastructure to avoid excessive billing.
+- Always remember to destroy provisioned infrastructure to avoid excessive billing.

 N/B: Variables and sensitive information are in the iac.tfvars and as such passed into .gitignore!